denuoweb/password_reset_frontend/README.md

 - `templates/reset_page.html`: The page where users input their new password.
 - `templates/success.html`: Displayed when a user successfully submits their email.
 - `templates/success_token.html`: Displayed when a token operation is successful.
+- `templates/thank_you.html`: Displayed when a user successfully submits their email.

 ### Tests
 The `tests` directory contains unit tests to ensure the reliability and correctness of the application: